slundberg/ChromNet.jl/README.md

 # ChromNet.jl

+NOTE: These instructions are for v0.1, the current master has significant changes that will be described here soon.

 Integrates any BED file into the ChromNet group graphical model, the JSON network file produced can then be explored using http://chromnet.cs.washington.edu.

 [![Build Status](https://travis-ci.org/slundberg/ChromNet.jl.svg?branch=master)](https://travis-ci.org/slundberg/ChromNet.jl)